jose-Diaz1002/01.07-Anotaciones-Nivel1/README.md

-01.07-Anotaciones-nivel1
+📚 01.07 - Annotations - Level 1

-📄 Description - Exercise Statement
+📄 Description

-Exercise 1
-Create a hierarchy of objects with three classes: Worker, OnlineWorker, and OnsiteWorker.

-The Worker class has the attributes: name, surname, and hourlyRate.
-It also includes the calculateSalary() method, which takes the number of hours worked as a parameter and multiplies it by the hourly rate.

-The child classes must override this method using the @Override annotation:

-Onsite Workers: Their salary calculation includes an additional static attribute called gasoline, added to the final calculation.

-Online Workers: Their salary calculation includes a constant representing the flat internet fee, which is added to the final salary.
+This Java project focuses on the use of annotations, particularly @Override and @Deprecated.
+Through object-oriented inheritance, you will learn how to correctly override methods and mark legacy methods as deprecated, along with the proper use of annotation-based warning suppression.

+📌 Exercises
+✅ Exercise 1: Salary Calculation with Inheritance and @Override Create a class hierarchy with the following structure:

+Class Treballador

+Attributes: name, surname, hourlyRate

+Method: calcularSou(int hoursWorked) → returns hoursWorked * hourlyRate

+Subclass TreballadorPresencial

+Overrides calcularSou()

+Includes a static field benzina

+Salary = (hoursWorked * hourlyRate) + benzina

+Subclass TreballadorOnline

+Overrides calcularSou()

+Includes a constant for the flat-rate internet fee

+Salary = (hoursWorked * hourlyRate) + INTERNET_FLAT_RATE

-The main() method should include calls to these methods to demonstrate how the @Override annotation works.
+From the main() method in the main class, instantiate each type of worker and invoke the overridden method to demonstrate how @Override works.

-Exercise 2
+✅ Exercise 2: Deprecated Methods and Suppression
-Add some deprecated methods to the child classes and use the @Deprecated annotation.
+Add some deprecated methods to the child classes.

-Create an external class that calls these deprecated methods while suppressing the warnings using the appropriate annotation.
+Use the @Deprecated annotation to mark them.

+From an external class, call those deprecated methods.

+Use @SuppressWarnings("deprecation") to suppress the warning messages.

 💻 Technologies Used
-Java
+Java 8+

 Object-Oriented Programming (OOP)

-Annotations (@Override, @Deprecated, @SuppressWarnings)
+Annotations: @Override, @Deprecated, @SuppressWarnings

 📋 Requirements
-Java Development Kit (JDK) 8 or later
+JDK 8 or higher

-A Java IDE such as IntelliJ IDEA or Eclipse
+Any Java IDE (IntelliJ IDEA, Eclipse, VS Code, NetBeans, etc.)